PriyadarshiniJR/HPDF_Task_1/README.md

 * Install Flask by typing the command `pip install flask` on Command Prompt (Windows) or Terminal (Linux / Mac).

 ### Installation
-* Clone this repository to your local machine using `git clone web URL`
+* Clone this repository to your local machine using `git clone`
 * Navigate to the local repository using Command Prompt or Terminal.
 * Type python main.py and press Enter.
   > Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)